hyscaler/pdfexcavator/SECURITY.md

 ## Reporting a Vulnerability

 We take security issues seriously.
-If you discover a security vulnerability in PDFLens, please report it responsibly.
+If you discover a security vulnerability in PDFExcavator, please report it responsibly.

 ### How to Report